Applied Sciences – Associate in Science Degree

 Computer Studies

-CIS 012INTRODUCTION TO PROGRAMMING USING PYTHON3
+CIS 012INTRODUCTION TO SOFTWARE DEVELOPMENT IN PYTHON3

 CIS 014C++ PROGRAMMING3